tprasadtp/protonvpn-docker/README.md

 > private key with insecure permissions.
 > * `--sdnotify=container` is important to avoid dependency issues like
 > [#178](https://github.com/tprasadtp/protonvpn-docker/issues/178) when using systemd.
-> * `--cgroups=split` is important as it places container processes in its own sub cgroup
-> under same service cgroup.

 </details>